-Describe Retention Efforts in 2021-2022 Describe Retention Plans in 2022-2023 Economically Disadvantaged We make every effort to retain all Economically Disadvantaged student who enrolls in our school.
+Describe Retention Efforts in 2022- 2023 Describe Retention Plans in 2023- 2024 Economically Disadvantaged We make every effort to retain all Economically Disadvantaged students who enroll in our school.
 We believe the best way to prevent students from leaving due to their or their families' discontent is to provide as much support as possible.
 For emotional guidance, we have five counselors for four grade levels.
 This allows students who qualify for free or reduced-price lunch to receive counseling if mandated or simply if they are at risk of failure or emotional crisis.
-Every counselor knows every student in his/her cohort and every student As retention of Economically Disadvantaged students was strong and well above our target of 88.4%, we will implement similar strategies in 2022-23.

-knows at least one adult outside of the classroom that he/she can go to for help.
+Every counselor knows every student in his/her cohort and every student knows at least one adult outside of the classroom that he/she can go to for help.
 In addition, we cover any fees for special programs and uniforms for any student who cannot afford to pay.
+As retention of Economically Disadvantaged students was strong and well above our target of 88.4%, we will implement similar strategies in 2023-24.
 English Language Learners To retain English Language Learners, we employ a full-time certified ELL teacher to provide all mandated services and to support subject matter teachers in working with ELL strategies in the least restrictive environment.
 ELL students can attend teacher office hours to receive supplemental instruction or to complete assignments.
-Translators are provided for all parent teacher conferences and school events.
-As retention of English Language Learners was strong and above the target of 88.4%, we will implement similar strategies in 2022-23.
+Translators are provided for all parent-teacher conferences and school events.
+As retention of English Language Learners was strong and above the target of 88.4%, we will implement similar strategies in 2023-24.
 Students with Disabilities We also provide numerous academic interventions for our students with IEPs, including office hours with any of their teachers.
+As retention of Students with Disabilities was strong, we exceeded our target of 89% and will implement similar strategies in 2023-24.
-During this supplemental instruction time, students can get tutoring, extra help, or make up work as needed.
-For students with IEPs, we also revised the schedule/staffing to provide the least restrictive environment so that students received academic support in all of their core classes by a highly qualified special education teacher using an integrated co-teaching model.
-We frequently meet with parents of students that are demonstrating characteristics that make them at-risk of failure like poor attendance, excessive lateness, poor behavior, As retention of Students with Disabilities was strong (95%), we exceeded our target of 89% and will implement similar strategies in 2022-23.

-significant academic struggles, and low student achievement.
+During this supplemental instruction time, students can get tutoring, extra help, or make-up work as needed.
+For students with IEPs, we also revised the schedule/staffing to provide the least restrictive environment so that students received academic support in all of their core classes from a highly qualified special education teacher using an integrated co-teaching model.
+We frequently meet with parents of students that are demonstrating characteristics that make them at risk of failure like poor attendance, excessive lateness, poor behavior, significant academic struggles, and low student achievement.
 These students receive at-risk counseling.